dlt-hub/dlt/docs/website/docs/user-guides/data-beginner.md

+---
+title: Data Beginner
+description: A guide to using dlt for aspiring data professionals
+keywords: [beginner, analytics, machine learning]
+---

 # Data Beginner

 If you are an aspiring data professional, here are some ways you can showcase your understanding and value to data teams with the help of `dlt`.